SSWConsulting/SSW.People.Profiles/Wilson-Bo/Wilson-Bo.md

 ** Background**:

-Wilson is a Senior Software Architect at SSW Beijing Office.
+Wilson is a Senior Consultant at SSW Beijing Office.

-He has been working with TFS consultant 4 years, with many years as a senior software developer.
-Specializes in Team Foundation Server, Scrum Training, Reporting Service and Microsoft Work Flow.
+He has been working with TFS consultant 5 years, with many years as a senior software developer.
+Specializes in Team Foundation Server, Scrum Training, Reporting Service, DevOps and Microsoft Work Flow .

 <strong class="ms-rteThemeForeColor-9-0">Work:**